HelloZeroNet/Documentation/docs/en/site_development/content_json.md

 Node                   | Description
                   ---  | ---
+**archived**           | Delete the specified user content directory that is signed earler than the specified timestamp (key: directory name, value: timestamp)
-**cert_signers**       | Accepted domains and valid signer addresses **permission_rules**   | Allowed file names and total directory size based on cert domain or authorization method **permissions**        | Per-user permissions. (false = banned user)
+**archived_before**    | Delete all user content directory if that is signed earler than the specified timestamp **cert_signers**       | Accepted domains and valid signer addresses **permission_rules**   | Allowed file names and total directory size based on cert domain or authorization method **permissions**        | Per-user permissions. (false = banned user)